invpe/ESPRIDGE/README.md

 and migrate to something simple, low power, and always available - zero downtimes.
 That's when i wrote my own implementation for the ultra low power device which is ESP32.

+Feel free to play with the code, modify and update it as you wish, just remember to give some shout outs somewhere 🤝

 # How does it work 🥣

 ESPRIDGE will respond to SSDP queries that will happen when you ask `Alexa discover devices`.